Are protein powders good or bad for children?

 2. No!
 Protein powder does not contain anabolic steroids.

 3. Yes!
-Protein powder is safe.
+Protein powder can be safe.

 Be careful with your protein powder choice.
 If your child has a milk allergy or lactose intolerance, some protein powders may not be suitable for them.